vmullet/MasterCook/README.md

 These scripts will do the following actions :

 * install virtualenvwrapper (if it isn't installed on your system)
-* create a virtualenv called env and activate it
+* create a virtualenv called mastercook-env and activate it
 * install pip requirements (see requirements.txt)
 * migrate
 * load fixtures